 “Is there a schedule for my newborn?”

 Most likely not, and there shouldn’t be since sleep is not well organized neurologically during these first six months.
 That just means your baby is in lighter slumber stages.
+Between 4-6 months baby’s circadian rhythm begins to develop which means “adult-like” sleep patterns begin.
+I’ll share more on that in another post.
 This also means your baby is most likely not ready to be sleep trained before six months of age.
+But this is a great time to practice putting baby down drowsy but awake and allowing your baby to do the work of putting themselves to sleep 1-2 times a day which will help you get on a schedule organically.

 “Does this mean sleep is all over the place?”